ineelhere/shiny.emojirain/reference/emoji_shower_ui.md

 - Vertical velocity determined by `fall_speed`

-- Horizontal drift from random velocities (-0.3 to 0.3 per frame)
+- Horizontal drift from random velocities plus `wind` bias

 - Optional rotation at the rate specified by `spin_speed`